 Where there is a concern, the DSL will consider the level of risk and decide which agency to make a referral to.
-This could include Channel, the government's programme for identifying and supporting individuals at risk of being drawn into terrorism, or the local authority children's social care team.
+This could include Channel, the government's programme for identifying and supporting individuals at risk to prevent people from becoming terrorists or supporting terrorism or the local authority children's social care team.